-We saw at least one Château a day, and learned that a map really does you no good when roads have no signs or names.
+We saw at least one Château a day, traveled almost exclusively by bike, and learned that a map really does you no good when roads have no signs or names.
+It flooded, and we drank plenty of wine.

-- After you sauté the shallots, pour on the wine.
+After you sauté the shallots, pour on the wine (in this case, white).
 It sizzles and pops, and in true chef fashion you should probably take a sip or two from the bottle between stirs.
 Get a French wine if you want to feel extra French

-- Finish with thyme, fresh and herbaceous.
+Finish with thyme, fresh and herbaceous.
 Any even if your thyme wasn't grown in France, you can pretend it was.
-And pour another glass of that wine too, before you sit down to eat.
+Top off you glass of wine before you sit down to eat.

 Serves: 4 | Total Time: 35 minutes